A missing woman was found dead in her septic tank, officials say. Her longtime handyman was charged with murder.

 An autopsy report is underway to confirm the identity of the body, but Snyder said he is certain it is Cole.

 After finding the body, detectives called Demich back to the station, where they questioned him again.
-He admitted to going to Cole’s house the night she disappeared and also said he had driven her car to the parking lot, the affidavit says.
+He admitted to going to Cole’s house the night she disappeared and said he had driven her car to the parking lot, the affidavit says.

-Investigators were at the crime scene all night on Friday and into the early hours of Saturday, Snyder said.
-The sheriff noted that the excavation was difficult and time consuming.
+Investigators were at the crime scene all night Friday and into the early hours of Saturday, Snyder said.
+The sheriff noted that the excavation was difficult and time-consuming.

 “It was probably as challenging a crime scene as I’ve seen,” Snyder said.
 “I’ve been doing this 40-plus years.
 I’ve never seen anything like it.”